-Activities range from craft, water play, games etc. to watching a DVD, having a chat or just sitting quietly.
+Activities range from craft or water play games to watching a DVD, having a chat or just sitting quietly.

-The Nurture Room has a number of purposes, we can help take students through the stages of play to aid their social interaction skills; enabling them to become more independent by helping them to make their own choices and decisions and allowing them time to reflect.
-We are entirely student led, so everyday is amazing!
+The Nurture Room has a number of purposes; we can help take students through the stages of play to aid their social interaction skills, enabling them to become more independent by helping them to make their own choices and allowing them time to reflect.
+Sessions are entirely student led, so every day is amazing!

 The Magic Carpet is an interactive floor projection system, images are projected onto a mat, as students move onto or over the area the images move.
 There are over 50 different apps, each of these can be personalised to suit the student’s needs and personal preference.

-Initial research was to find out whether a particular diagnosis appeared to benefit more than others from using The Magic Carpet, although this was inconclusive, we did find a clear divide between girls and boys.
-Feedback from teachers then led us to our current research which is to ascertain whether using The Magic Carpet can have a positive and calming effect on student’s behaviour.
-Research is being focussed on 4 students, who are gradually working through personalised apps.
+Initially, research was undertaken to discover whether students with a particular diagnoses benefitted more than others by using the Magic Carpet.
+Although the results were inconclusive, there was a definitive divide between girls and boys.
+Feedback from teachers led to the current research, which is to ascertain whether using The Magic Carpet can have a positive and calming effect on students’ behaviour.
+Research is focused on four students, who are gradually working through personalised apps.